-Submit clinical documentation that contains specific recommendations to the Assistant Director of Student Success.
+Submit clinical documentation that contains specific recommendations to the Learning Specialist.
 It is most helpful if a licensed psychologist or educational specialist has completed the evaluation within the last three years.
 Individual Education Plans or notes from special education teachers or tutors can be helpful forms of documentation only if they include disability diagnosis and specific recommendations for accommodations.

-If testing or evaluation is necessary, it is the student's responsibility to make those arrangements.
+If updated testing or evaluation is necessary, it is the student's responsibility to make those arrangements.

-- Schedule an appointment to meet with the Assistant Director of Student Success to discuss challenges associated with their disabilities, the services provided at BFIT, and to determine what, if any, services the student wants or needs.
-If it is determined that accommodations are needed, the student signs a release and completes a confidential accommodation request form describing the accommodations needed. - 3.
-Students are encouraged to contact instructors to let them know about the disability and the types of accommodations required and present the accommodation request form during the first week of classes.
-The Assistant Director of Student Success, the student and the instructor sign the accommodation request; the student and instructor each receive an electronic copy and the original request form will be kept on file in the office of the Assistant Director of Student Success.
+Schedule an appointment to meet with the Assistant Director of Student Success to discuss challenges associated with their disabilities, the services provided at BFIT, and to determine what, if any, services the student wants or needs.
+If it is determined that accommodations are needed, the student completes a confidential accommodation request form describing the accommodations needed.
+3. Students are encouraged to contact instructors to let them know about the disability and the types of accommodations required and present the accommodation request form during the first week of classes.
+The Learning Specialist, the student and the instructor sign the accommodation request; the student and instructor each receive an electronic copy and the original request form will be kept on file in the office of the Learning Specialist.